lelandshir/graphql-sandbox/README.md

 ### What Is the Schema?

 - Think of our schema/data as bunch of functions that return references to other objects in our Graph.
 Each edge/node on the graph is a resolve function.
-The data is all related via a resolve()
+The data is all related via a resolve()...